yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_aggregate.md

 ## Synopsis

-Use the `CREATE AGGREGATE` statement to create a new aggregate function.
+Use the `CREATE AGGREGATE` statement to create an aggregate function.
 There are three ways to create aggregates.

 ## Syntax